 So which is it?
 Doughnut or donut?
 The answer is that they’re both correct.
 Original spellings date back to the 1800s where doughnut was the primary form of speaking.
 In the mid 20th century, the donut spelling gained popularity in part due to franchises using this spelling.
 Now, both spellings are considered proper.
 Which do you prefer?

-Dutch settlers likely brought doughnuts our way.
+Dutch settlers likely brought donut our way.
 Thank you, Dutch settlers.
 This origin theory states that Dutch settlers in the 19th century began making them in North America.
 They were born as “oily cakes” spelled oliekoek, which referred to the fact that they were fried in oils.

-– Old Fashioned: These variations are similar to cake doughnuts, but their shape is tiered, which gives them a crusty outer layer once baked.
+– Old Fashioned: These variations are similar to cake donut, but their shape is tiered, which gives them a crusty outer layer once baked.
 We believe they are best enjoyed Plain Jane.
 But we also can agree that there is definitely some merit to a glazed or chocolate coated old fashioned.

 Donuts are better when they’re enjoyed in bulk.
 Did you know that the largest donut orders get up around the 30s on average, when ordered on Grubhub?